Frequently asked questions about Roihu

 As before, missing software can be requested to be installed by CSC, and if there is enough demand, we will consider creating a system-wide installation.
 We cannot, however, promise to install everything that users might want.

-10. Will Tykky be available on Roihu?
+17. Is Tykky available on Roihu?

-12. Sensitive data and Roihu: What is the Roihu-integration with SD Desktop and how will it work?
+18. Sensitive data and Roihu: What is the Roihu-integration with SD Desktop and how will it work?

 Roihu will eventually support a secure workflow for sensitive data processing.
 The technical implementation will include the capability to submit jobs from the SD Desktop to Roihu.
 However, setting up the workflow specific for secure sensitive data processing service for Roihu will take several months.
 As a result, this functionality is expected to become available only towards the end of 2026 or the beginning of 2027.

-16. Is there a list of pre-installed software/modules available?
+19. Is there a list of pre-installed software/modules available?

 The target is to provide the same software as on Puhti and Mahti as far as possible.
 Some commercial software for which the vendor does not provide ARM (aarch64) support will not work on the Roihu GPU side as it uses the NVIDIA Grace ARM CPUs.
 Examples of such software that have previously been installed on Puhti/Mahti include Desmond and CryoSPARC.
 We're working to provide alternative ways for users to use those software.